olebole/irafdoc/doc/obsutil.starfocus.rst

   gradients in the PSF size and shape across the image.
   </p>
   <p>
-  The <tt>'b'</tt> key gives a spatial plot of the best focus estimates for each object.
+  The <span style="font-family: monospace;">'b'</span> key gives a spatial plot of the best focus estimates for each object.
 This requires multiple objects and multiple focus values.
   As discussed previously, given more than one focus a best focus value and size at the best focus is computed by parabolic interpolation.
-  This plot type shows the object positions in the same way as the <tt>'a'</tt>
+  This plot type shows the object positions in the same way as the <span style="font-family: monospace;">'a'</span>
   plot except that the radius is the estimated best radius.
 Instead of adjacent ellipticity plots there are plots of best focus verses columns and lines.
 Also the two colors in the symbol plots are